bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

         ```

     1. Also, in the property above, we added the **jetty-https.yml** file to let Nexus know we
-       plan on using https, and the configuration in this file.
+       plan on using https and to use the SSL configuration in this file.

     1. We inform Nexus we plan on using port **8443** with the following line.